csjcode/authserver/README.md

 * TEST: should be able to (1) signup with a an old email and get error under form, (2) signup with new email, get return token
 * Clear out error messages:  auth_reducer: error '',

 ### 113 - Securing Individual Routes 10:21

+* setup the feature route - feature could be whatever your main application page is
+* scaffold component feature.js
+* router: import Feature

 ### 114 - Root IndexRoute 2:34
 ### 115 - Automatically Authenticating Users 7:11
 ### 116 - Making Authenticated API Requests 8:01